When working with the DOM, it’s common to need to select elements based on another element.

 const previousSibling = myElement.previousElementSibling;

-If there is no previous sibling, it will return null
+If there is no previous sibling, it returns null.

 Verification and Selection Methods

-These methods allow you to verify if an element meets certain conditions or to search for a specific ancestor:
+These methods allow you to verify if an element meets certain conditions or find a specific ancestor:

 matches() | true or false | Verifies if the element matches the specified CSS selector. |